Pavlovsk Park: Design and conception

 Marie Feodorovna was deeply interested in botany.
 In 1801, Cameron constructed an elegant flower garden behind the Palace, just outside the windows of the private apartment of Marie Feodorovna.
 Next to the garden was a Greek temple containing a statue of the Three Graces, looking down at the river.
 She imported flowers from Holland for her garden, including hyacinth, tulips, daffodils and narcissus.
 She also constructed an orangery and several greenhouses where she grew apricots, cherries, peaches, grapes and pineapples.

-The River Slavyanovka was the picturesque axis of the composition, with winding paths along the river providing changing views to the visitor.
+The River Slavyanka was the picturesque axis of the composition, with winding paths along the river providing changing views to the visitor.
 A dam turned the river into a picturesque pond in the valley below the Palace.
 In 1780, Cameron constructed a large Roman temple at a turn in the river in the bottom of the valley.
 The classical temple, similar to the Temple of Pan in the gardens at Stowe House in England.
 It was originally called the Temple of Gratitude, dedicated to Catherine the Great, who had donated the land for the Park, but in 1780 it was renamed the Temple of Friendship, in honor of the visit to Pavlovsk of Joseph II, Holy Roman Emperor.

 Between 1780 and 1783, at the top of the hill which descended to the lake, Cameron constructed a colonnade with a copy of the Apollo Belvedere in Rome.